AwalaApp/specs/README.md

 - [RS-001 (RAMF)](rs001-ramf.md) defines the _Relaynet Abstract Message Format_, an efficient binary format used to serialize messages.
 - [RS-002 (Relaynet PKI)](rs002-pki.md) defines how to use the certificates for endpoints and gateways.
 - [RS-003 (Key Agreement)](rs003-key-agreement.md) defines the key agreement protocol to establish and protect sessions between two gateways or two endpoints.
-- [RS-012 (Service Integration Scale)](rs012-service-integration.md) categorizes the degrees to which Relaynet can be integrated in a service.
-- [RS-014 (Ping)](rs014-ping.md) defines a trivial service to test the implementation and integration of Relaynet components.

 [_Cargo relay binding_](rs000-core.md#cargo-relay-binding) are used to establish _cargo relay connections_ (CRCs) -- the transport medium for gateways to exchange _cargoes_ through a _relayer_.
 The following bindings are available: